 Customers can choose between a fixed monthly direct debit amount or a variable direct debit amount, although if they select the variable option, this means they will be paying a higher amount during the winter months when they are using more energy and a lower amount in the summer months.
 Customers on the fixed monthly direct debit option will have their monthly amount reviewed twice a year to ensure that it is correct, although they can change the amount they pay at any time by accessing their account online.

-Pre-payment customers need to buy credit from a PayZone, although if they have a smart meter they can top up via the website or the app, or over the phone.
+Pre-payment customers need to buy credit from a PayZone, although if they have a smart meter they can top up via the website the app, or over the phone.

 British Gas ve installed more smart meters than any other UK energy supplier.
 They offer smart meters to pre-payment customers as well as customers who pay by direct debit.

 Customers who already have a smart meter when they switch their energy supply to British Gas may find that their smart meter loses its smart functionality when they switch.
-British Gas say that they hope to be able to upgrade any meters to restore their functionality at some point.
+British Gas says that they hope to be able to upgrade any meters to restore their functionality at some point.

-British Gas is installing second generation smart meters for its customers, so any British Gas customers switching to a different supplier should find that their smart meter does not lose any functionality after the switch.
+British Gas is installing second-generation smart meters for its customers, so any British Gas customers switching to a different supplier should find that their smart meter does not lose any functionality after the switch.